dopeboy/dopeboy.github.io/_posts/2020-08-16-covid-habits.md

 * __Shopping__: I buy > 90% of my non-perishables online.
 I never liked in-person shopping and I haven't had a car for twelve years so this trend was already in motion.
 When COVID hit, I subscribed to Amazon Prime which is big driver behind this percentage.
 The bulk of my in person shopping is done at the grocery store for buying perishable produce.
 I predict this to be a permanent change for me.
 I have fell in love with the convenience of clicking a button and seeing that product arrive two days later.
 The prices on Amazon are almost always cheaper than what I find at a B&M near me which offsets the cost of Prime.

-* __Fitness__: I live a one minute bike ride away from a 24 Hour Super Sport Gym.
+* __Fitness__: I live a one minute bike ride away from a 24 Hour Fitness Super Sport Gym.
 I no longer weight lift and because of that, my muscles have shrunk and I have gained weight.
 I now run but do not enjoy it as much.
 I will go to gyms when they reopen so I can get back to weight lifting.

 * __Home__: For my entire adult life, I never invested in a nice home because I never spent time there.
 Prior to COVID, I'd be out of the house from 10 to 8 because of work and/or networking events.
 Now I am home all the time and have bought a desk lamp, a nicer monitor, and done some light rearranging of furniture.
 I don't know whether this shift will be permanent because I don't know what in-person work will look like post COVID.